It’s never easy chasing these ‘delicate’ stories. When big rocks get overturned, dirty secrets can be uncovered …

 Initially, he had refused to tell me the name of judge.

 I was curious as hell to find out who he was, and so I asked around.
-No one seemed to know.
-If they did, they weren’t talking.
+No one seemed to know … and if they did, they weren’t talking.

 A few years later, I hit pay dirt with Cop #2 … a former city detective.
 The man spoke freely about the file, recalling many details as if they’d happened only weeks earlier.